Madame Tussauds New York; Lifestyle-Trimco Showroom

 Rameau’s 1748 acte de ballet is widely considered one of his greatest one-acts.
 In Ballot de Sovot’s libretto, based on Ovid, the sculptor Pygmalion creates a statue to which he professes his love, and which he asks Venus to bring to life.
 L’Amour (Cupid) arrives to praise Pygmalion’s artistry and faith in love, and animates the statue.
-The new production will dig deeper into the themes and lessons inherent in the myth.
+On Site’s new production explored the themes and lessons inherent in the myth.

 Wine for the gala reception generously donated by:

 Madame Tussauds New York, West 42nd Street, New York, NY, United States

 On Site Opera’s production of Rameau’s “Pygmalion” was a complete delight.
 The brainstorm of artistic director Eric Einhorn, his choice of Madame Tussauds for its setting was nothing short of genius…The singers were charmers, everyone of them, and Jordan Isadore’s choreography was enchanting.